 My immunization records demonstrate DPT vaccinations in childhood; is this sufficient?

 Answer: No, evidence of a pertussis vaccination within 10 years OR a signed declination is required.

-Step 2: Complete the 2013 radiation therapy application.
-This involves re-submitting an observation summary, observation evaluation, letter of intent, recommendation forms, etc.
+Step 2: Complete the 2014 radiation therapy application.
+This involves re-submitting an observation summary, observation evaluation, survey of interest, recommendation forms, etc.

 Step 3: If you have taken specific steps to strengthen your application, include a summary describing your actions.